qilimanjaro-tech/qililab/docs/fundamentals/platform.rst

 The platform represents the laboratory setup used to control the quantum devices.

-The :class:`ql.Platform` object is the responsible for managing the initializations, connections, setups, and executions of the laboratory, which mainly consists of:
+The :class:`.Platform` object is the responsible for managing the initializations, connections, setups, and executions of the laboratory, which mainly consists of:

 - Buses

 - Instruments

-Below you can find a beginner's tutorial on how to use the :class:`ql.Platform` class to execute quantum experiments on your hardware.
+Below you can find a beginner's tutorial on how to use the :class:`.Platform` class to execute quantum experiments on your hardware.

 .. note::